fiewtoid/vimrc/readme.md

 # My vimrc Settings
-This is a repository to save my vimrc settings and remind me of setup
+This is a repository for my vimrc settings.
+Along with initial setup for use.

 ## First install vim-plug
 `curl -fLo ~/.vim/autoload/plug.vim --create-dirs \